Open-RSC/IdleRSC/README.md

 * `F11` - stop the current script and load a new one
 * `F12` - show help menu with all in-game commands & keyboard shortcuts

-## Configuration

-The client provided by Open RSC has an alternate UI that can be toggled by opening `Cache/config.txt` and changing the number on the `Menu:` line to 0 (classic) or 1 (alternate).

 ### Stake Switcher

 The stake switcher can only be configured by use of command-line parameters.